Ne00n/route-bender-4000/README.md

 ```
 You can configure config/config.json based on your needs but you don't have to.<br>
 However, you have to edit config/nodes.json to add the Nodes you wish to be used for optimization.<br>

+For example, a Node has the IP 10.0.1.1, which for the VXLAN would be 10.0.251.1, for source based routing its 10.0.252.1<br>
+So for this node you add 10.0.252.1 to nodes.json.<br>

+**Make sure your wg-mesh/pipe-builder network is running and you can reach the Nodes before you continue.**<br>

 You can either run the route-bender manually, which I guess you don't wanna do but you still could, as mentioned in Usage.<br>
 Or you can run it either as a deamon or via pmacctd.<br>